pradnyawante/Customer-Satisfaction-Analysis-Using-Power-BI/README.md

 ✅ Tech Stack Used:
-Power BI Desktop – for dashboarding and data visualization Python (Pandas) – for data cleaning and preprocessing Jupyter Notebook / VS Code – for initial EDA and transformation PostgreSQL (optional) – for structured data storage
+Power BI Desktop – for dashboarding and data visualization Python (Pandas) – for data cleaning and preprocessing Jupyter Notebook, VS Code – for initial EDA and transformation PostgreSQL– for structured data storage

 ✅ Outcome / Impact:
 Built a fully interactive dashboard helping business stakeholders identify satisfaction trends.